ctrterry/HCI/README.md

 # Human-Computer Interaction (HCI)

  Human-Computer Interaction at UC Davis.
-This course explores fundamental concepts, methodologies, and practices essential for designing user-centered and effective human-computer interactions.
+This course explores concepts, methodologies, and practices essential for designing user-centered and effective human-computer interactions.

 ## Instructor
-- **Professor Hao-Chuan Wang**
+- **Professor Dr.Hao-Chuan Wang**
-- **Email:** hciwang@ucdavis.edu

 ## Course Overview
 Human-Computer Interaction (HCI) focuses on placing users at the center of technology design, ensuring interfaces are not just functional but intuitive, enjoyable, and efficient to use.